Peer Specialist Certification Program

 Peer Specialist Certification Program Competencies

-- During the seven week course, participants will learn the following competencies:
+- During the six week course, participants will learn the following competencies:

-- Practical assessment skills and basic knowledge of mental health and substance abuse disorders
+- Practical assessment skills and basic knowledge of mental health and substance use disorders

 - Supporting skills to assist a consumer to develop skills identified in the approved Individual Recovery Plan